xmaildottor-spec/URMCNet-An-Uncertainty-Region-Modeling-and-Calibration-Network-for-Power-Line-Inspection/README.md

 Due to an incorrect file uploaded during the editing process, the correction is hereby provided as follows:
 ![image](https://github.com/xmaildottor-spec/An-Uncertainty-Region-Modeling-and-Calibration-Network/blob/main/IMG.png)
+Note: Infrared images are included solely for dataset visualization purposes.
+They are not used in the training or testing phases of the network.

 ## Powerline Stereo 3D Reconstruction & UAV Path Planning System
 After obtaining the power line masks, we provide a follow-up stereo-camera 3D reconstruction demo for UAV path planning and obstacle avoidance.